elwayman02/ember-data-echonest/README.md

 *results*: Number of desired results _(0-100, Default: 15)_ *start*: Desired index of the first result returned _(0+, Default: 0)_

-Note: The docs indicate 0/15/30 as the only accepted indices, but any value seems to be allowed.

 ```javascript
 this.store.queryRecord('echonest-news', {
     name: 'Taylor Swift',